d3/d3/index.markdown

     .attr("r", function(d) { return Math.sqrt(d * scale); });
 {% endhighlight %}

-The transition's duration and delay parameters can be customized.
-As with other properties, the duration and delay can be specified as functions of data; this is particularly useful for computing a staggered delay based on the index (`i`), which allows the viewer to follow the transition of individual elements more easily.
+The transition's duration and delay parameters can be customized, and as with other properties, specified as functions of data.
+This is particularly convenient for running a staggered delay by index (`i`), allowing the viewer to follow individual elements across the transition more easily.

 By only manipulating the attributes that actually change during the transition, D3 eliminates any overhead, allowing greater graphical complexity and being limited only by the browser's rendering engine.
 As with selections, transitions can also be nested; a subselection implicitly creates a subtransition.
 And, just as event handlers can be registered on selections to receive user interface events, transitions dispatch an event on end that allows sequencing of complex multi-stage transitions.

 ### Data Binding